nacopapa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 16-whatsnext script displays lines containing the pattern “root” and 3 lines after them in the file /eThe 16-whatsnext script display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.tc/passwd.

+The 17-hdethisword script displays all teh lines in the file /etc/passwd that do no contain the pattern "bin"